 The improvement in road availability is analyzed by implementing the main algorithm through traffic simulations to evaluate the performance of the proposed collision avoidance algorithm.
 As expected, there is currently no historical data where trucks and buses use the road simultaneously.
-Hence, two 4.5 hours time-windows are selected from the available data, where trucks were allowed to use the road and another two 4.5 hours time windows with buses circulating through the road.
+Hence, two 4.5 h time-windows are selected from the available data, where trucks were allowed to use the road and another two 4.5 h time windows with buses circulating through the road.
 All GPS data from these time windows are overlapped to simulate scenarios where trucks and buses use the road simultaneously.
 The scenarios constructed using this procedure are presented in Table 1.

 Scenarios 1, 2, and 3 correspond to a low flow of trucks, whereas scenarios 4, 5, and 6 correspond to instances with a high flow of trucks.
 Likewise, four types of configurations for the safety distance between a truck and a bus were considered, with K = 1, 3, 5, and 10 km.
-Note that, since the distance between pullouts corresponds to approximately 10 km, this last configuration is similar to closing the entire section while a bus is using it.
+Note that, since the distance between pullouts corresponds to approximately 10 km, this last configuration is similar to closing the entire section, while a bus is using it.
 Finally, these studies are repeated using historical data of 7 consecutive days for different times of the year: autumn, winter, spring, and summer.
-A total of 672 simulations result
+A total of 672 simulations result from this procedure, with millions of runs of the algorithm, which come from one run of the method for every minute in the 4.5 h time windows per bus.

-Table 1: GPS historical data utilized for each scenario
+Table 1 GPS historical data utilized for each scenario